compositejs/datasense/docs/event.md

 ## Create observable instance

 And you can create an observable instance which is used for adding listeners with lots of useful options only so that you can send this object to other places.
+Its event listeners and subscriptions will be disposed automatically when this observable instance is disposed.

 ```typescript
 let eventObs = events.createObservable();